 Sliema’s peninsula is located northwest from Valletta.
 The area is popular for shopping, hotels, bars, cafés and restaurants.
 A promenade stretches along the coastline, ideal for a long walk.
 The rocky coastline features with small square pools.
 For more photos and information read my other post about the best beaches in Malta.

 We went to have dinner to Surfside beach bar.
 They have a wide selection of dishes.
-It offers a great view of the sea and perfect place to enjoy the sunset.
+It offers a great view of the sea and a perfect place to enjoy the sunset.

 Paceville and St. Julian’s are famous for their nightlife with the best bars and clubs.
 We arrived there around 10 by bus to Paceville, the outer part was already bit crowded, more people started to arrive and arrive, so it became very busy.
-The streets are full of clubs, we just stop by to drink few cocktails.
+The streets are full of clubs, we just stop by to drink a few cocktails.

 The clubs are usually open till late (early in the morning) and have no entrance fee.
 We haven’t stayed there late, because we wanted to get up early the next day to travel to Gozo.